-The School of Education offers a Masters Degree with specialization in Language and Literacy.
-This specialization is designed to prepare professionals in the field of language and literacy who are interested in becoming highly effective teachers and specialists in reading and language arts.
+The School of Education offers a Masters Degree with specialization in Reading.
+This specialization is designed to prepare professionals in the field of reading/literacy who are interested in becoming highly effective teachers and specialists in reading and language arts.
 A thesis or special project is recommended for students who anticipate further study at the doctoral level.
 Language and Literacy faculty will conduct an admissions interview as an entry level assessment for new applicants.